-- B. cepacia: Some studies have shown that infection with Burkholderia cepacia can lead to more problems during pregnancy.
+- B. cepacia: Some studies have shown that infection with some forms of Burkholderia cepacia can lead to more problems during pregnancy.
 If you have B. cepacia and are interested in becoming pregnant, talk to your CF care team to learn more about the possible implications for both your and your baby's health.

-- Nutrition: Before getting pregnant, it is important that your nutrition status is good enough to support both you and your baby throughout your pregnancy, including potential morning sickness or changes in appetite.
+- Nutrition: Before getting pregnant, it is important that your nutritional status is good enough to support both you and your baby throughout your pregnancy, given potential morning sickness or changes in appetite.
 This means having a body mass index (BMI) of at least 22 kilograms per square meter (kg/m2).
 If your BMI is below this, improving your nutritional status before you get pregnant would benefit you and your baby, as low BMI in pregnancy is associated with problems including poor fetal growth and premature delivery.

-Talk to your CF care team about important considerations if you are taking a CFTR modulator and are planning to get pregnant.
+- CFTR modulator therapy: Talk to your CF care team about important considerations if you are taking a CFTR modulator and are planning to get pregnant.